Muslim police officer says she was harassed by NY colleagues

-NEW YORK (AP) — A Muslim police officer who wears a hijab at work says she was insulted and discriminated against by her fellow New York City officers because of her religion.
+NEW YORK (AP) — A Muslim police officer who wears a hijab said a supervisor told her not to “detonate on patrol,” just one of many instances of harassment and discrimination she said she suffered because of her religion.

 Officer Danielle Alamrani filed a federal lawsuit this week.
-She says one of her supervisors told her not to “detonate on patrol” and others said she was a “moving target.”
+She said in her suit that others told her she was a “moving target.”
+She said one of the lowest points came while working on Christmas Day 2012, when fellow officers tried to rip the hijab off her head while cursing her.

-She says one of the lowest points came while working on Christmas Day 2012, when fellow officers tried to rip the hijab off her head.
+“On a daily basis she would be told that she should not be a police officer, that she should not be allowed to wear the hijab, that nobody wanted to work with her, that she was a disgrace to the NYPD and that nobody liked her,” according to the lawsuit.

-The city’s law department said it was reviewing the lawsuit.
-The NYPD has about 900 uniformed Muslim officers.
-The department recently loosened its restrictions on beards for officers requesting a religious exemption.
-Alamrani is one of two women who wear a hijab.
+Alamrani said she was punished by being assigned to bad shifts that offered little overtime.
+She also described a scene when a fellow officer arrested her outside of her home and detained her children for hours when a neighbor called to complain about noise.

 Most Read Stories